cydrobolt/polr/docs/user-guide/installation.md

 Once your server is properly set up, you will need to configure Polr and enable it to access the database.

+Copy the `.env.setup` file to `.env` in your website's root directory.

+`$ cp .env.setup .env`

-Head over to your new Polr instance, at the path `/setup/` to configure your instance with the correct information.
+Then, head over to your new Polr instance, at the path `/setup/` to configure your instance with the correct information.

-This will automatically create your databases and write a configuration file to disk, `.env`.
+This will automatically create your databases and write a new configuration file to disk, `.env`.
 You may make changes later on by editing this file.

 You should be set.
 You may go back to your Polr homepage and log in to perform any other actions.